egoschema/EgoSchema/benchmarking/InternVideo/README.md

 # Benchmarking `InternVideo` with EgoSchema Dataset

 This README provides a comprehensive guide to benchmarking the `InternVideo` system using the EgoSchema dataset.
 Follow each step methodically to ensure seamless setup and execution.
+Note: all of the benchmarking code requires correct answer to the questions that we will release soon.

 ## Prerequisites